 Lastly, complete the return on investment calculations with cash flow breakeven month and payback period.
 The former illustrates when an infrastructure project becomes profitable.
 On the other hand, the latter shows how long it will take for an investor to get their money back.

 Learn More: Visit my tutorials on How to Create a Project Finance Model in Excel and How to Create a Real Estate Investment Model in Excel for more examples of calculating return on equity investment in infrastructure projects.

 Step 10.
 Stress Test the Assumptions and Cash Flow Model

 When building a telecom cash flow forecast, place the main assumptions next to the annual summary.
-Then, you can quickly test how a change in input affects the overall output of the model.
+That way, you can quickly test how a change in input affects the overall output of the model.

-As with most infrastructure projects, a telecom’s cash flow forecast heavily depends on an initial investment funding the overall construction and deployment costs.
-Then, the investors recoup their financing from customers’ revenue collected over time.
-Therefore, the returns on equity will be sensitive to changes in significant build and pricing assumptions.
+As with most infrastructure projects, a telecom’s cash flow forecast will heavily depend on an initial investment funding the construction and deployment costs.
+Accordingly, the investors recoup their financing from customers’ revenue collected over time.
+As a result, the returns on equity will be sensitive to changes in significant build and pricing assumptions.